-- (1) In the appropriate fields, enter both a descriptive location and the station to station extents. - (2) Enter the number of loads and the CY per load. - (3) For equipment with a different capacity (CY per Load), select the 'New Row' button. - b.
-Estimated Percentage of Plan Quantity Option:
+- (1) Enter the number of loads and the CY per load. - (2) For equipment with a different capacity (CY per Load), select the 'New' button to create a new row for the selected pay item. - b.
+Estimated Percentage of Plan Quantity Option.